South Wales specialist family & child law solicitors

 Domestic abuse is not necessarily the infliction of physical injury, but may come in the form of harassment, threats, verbal abuse or bullying from a partner, family member or someone close.

 If you have been (or are) the victim of domestic abuse or have been accused of domestic abuse, we can help.
-Grant Stephens Family Law can advise on a way forward, which may include police involvement, a warning letter to the perpetrator, application for a Non-Molestation Order and/or Occupation Order (an injunction) , defending an application or advising on the use of court undertakings.
+We’ll advise on a way forward, which may include police involvement, a warning letter to the perpetrator, application for a Non-Molestation Order and/or Occupation Order (an injunction) , defending an application or advising on the use of court undertakings.
 Working with our specialist legal team, you’ll be drawing on the experience and expertise of one of South Wales’ leading providers of family law solutions.

 Spousal and Child Maintenance